The Best Caramel Dip

 Notes

-• The goal for this dip is to be, well, dip-able, so you’ll want to bring the sugar mixture to a nice bubble but not a full boil.
-If you boil it too long or hard, you’ll end up with a thicker caramel that is great for dipping whole apples, but less great for dipping little apple slices and pretzels.
+• The goal for this dip is to be dip-able, so you’ll want to bring the sugar mixture to a nice bubble but not a full boil.
+If you boil it too long or hard, you’ll end up with a thicker caramel that is great for dipping whole apples but not for dipping little apple slices and pretzels.

 • Don’t wander away from this recipe while it is cooking.
-You need to do a lot of stirring, or the bottom of the dip will scorch and burn — not the dream.
+A lot of stirring needs to be done so the bottom of the dip doesn’t scorch and burn.

 • If you do see that the bottom is starting to scorch (you’ll see little flecks of really dark sugar when you stir), remove the pan from the heat right away.
-If the caramel hasn’t finished cooking, you can return it to the heat while being careful to only stir the top of the caramel and avoiding scraping up the burnt sugar on the bottom of the pan.
+If the caramel hasn’t finished cooking, you can return it to the heat while carefully stirring the top of the caramel and avoiding scraping up the burnt sugar on the bottom of the pan.
 If the scorch isn’t too bad, you won’t be able to taste it, but you still might have little flecks of dark sugar in your caramel.
 It’s not ideal, but it’s better than feeling like you ruined the whole batch.

 Nutrition